pydata/pydata-sphinx-theme/docs/user_guide/customizing.rst

 ===================

-This theme defines several `CSS variables <css-variable-help_>`_ that can be used to quickly control behavior across your documentation.
+This theme defines several `CSS variables <css-variable-help_>`_ that can be used to quickly control behavior and display across your documentation.

 These are based on top of the basic `Bootstrap CSS variables <https://getbootstrap.com/docs/4.0/getting-started/theming/#css-variables>`_ extended with some theme specific variables.